Msiva19/Random-jokeGenerator-Chrome-extension/README.md

 The `manifest.json` file describes the extension's name, version, permissions, and icons.

-The `package.json` file lists the extension's dependencies and scripts.

 The `popup.html` file is the HTML code for the extension's popup.

 The `script.js` file is the JavaScript code for the extension's popup.

 ### Conclusion

-This is a simple Chrome extension that demonstrates how to display a random joke when clicked.
+This simple Chrome extension demonstrates how to display a random joke when clicked.